johnbachman/tBidBaxLipo/doc/datasets/nbd_bax/130911_c126_bax_titration.rst

 The fitted values for the delay parameter :math:`t_0` show a pattern, with the higher Bax concentrations better fit by shorter delays, and the lower concentrations with longer delays (note also that the poor fit to 0 Bax is irrelevant).
-Is this an artifact of the shape of the high concentration curves, or does it reflect the possibility that the lower concentration wells were pipetted first and the higher ones later?
+This appears to be an artifact of the shape of the high concentration curves, as Justin actually pipetted the Bax in the reverse order (highest concentrations first).

 Turning to the parameter plots, the plot for :math:`k_1` vs. Bax shows a very clear slowing down in insertion rate as the Bax concentration is increased: